 To report your hours and activity, keep in mind that reporting to your school is one thing and reporting to UNA-Orlando is another thing.

 Your school will have their own reporting system and will use the information you send them to determine whether you did or did not meet the requirements for receiving recognition for your activity.
 UNA-Orlando has its own system that is separate from your school reporting.
 Use the HOURS AND ACTIVITY form on the UNA-Orlando website.
 The information you send UNA-Orlando will be used for two main purposes.

-When you do use the HOURS AND ACTIVITY form on our website, keep in mind that you are speaking to Future You and Future You won't remember all that you did as clearly as you might expect.
+When you do use the HOURS AND ACTIVITY form on our website, keep in mind that you are speaking to Future You and that Future You won't remember all that you did as clearly as you might expect.
 Be thorough and accurate with the details.
 Include dates, times, and locations.
-Also, include in your hours any preparation work you did prior to an activity and any followup work you did afterwards.
+Also, include in your reporting any preparation work you did prior to an activity and any followup work you did afterwards.

 SPRING 2019 STUDENT AGREEMENT FORM